kjordahl/Pyralis/README.txt

 1 Simulate fireflies in a jar
 ------------------------------
-Uses the same hardware circuit as the [Jar-of-Fireflies Instructable]
+Uses the same hardware circuit as the [Jar-of-Fireflies Instructable], and posted as [New Jar of Fireflies].

 These programs are written for the AVR ATtiny85 microcontroller.
 They should also run on the ATtiny45, and the two smaller ones should even